rinzler69-wastaken/wack-sonoma-lockscreen/README.md

 - **Custom Auth Prompt Styling** — the Cupertino-style prompt chip is styled on GDM, matching the lockscreen's appearance.
 - **User List Resizing** — GDM user list items are width-normalised to the widest entry so the selector looks clean regardless of username length.
 - **GDM Avatar** — user avatar is displayed with the Cupertino-style circular crop.
+- **GDM Date Menu** - The large clock doubles as a calendar button, filling in for the top bar's date menu that's no longer there.
+Click it to peek at the calendar.
 - **GDM Lockscreen Message** — if you've set a lockscreen message, it appears on GDM too.
 - **Multi-monitor aware** — all backgrounds and layouts are positioned per-monitor.
 - **Animated transitions** — GDM dialog fades in/out via `GdmAnimationController`; the clock position, user list, and auth prompt are dynamically repositioned on monitor-change events.
+Animations differ between modes:
+  - **Cupertino mode** — the auth prompt crossfades in and out with a simple opacity transition, keeping things minimal and consistent with the rest of the Cupertino flow.
+  - **Legacy mode** — the auth prompt springs up from below (translate Y + scale from 50% + fade-in) and collapses back down on exit.
+While the prompt is active, the clock simultaneously shrinks and fades out; when returning to the user picker, the user list fades back in.

 ### Install GDM DLC